Charles F. Gauvin is no longer with the Carnegie Endowment for International Peace.

-Charles F. Gauvin is chief development officer at the Carnegie Endowment for International Peace.
-In this capacity, he works with Carnegie’s management group and board of trustees to raise the funds needed to implement the organization’s five-year strategic plan.
+Charles F. Gauvin was chief development officer at the Carnegie Endowment for International Peace.
+In this capacity, he worked with Carnegie’s management group and board of trustees to raise the funds needed to implement the organization’s five-year strategic plan.

 From 1991 to 2010, he served as president and CEO of Trout Unlimited, the nation’s leading river and fisheries conservation organization.
 He has extensive experience in all forms of fundraising, from direct marketing and planned giving to capital campaigns.